Editorial guide

 Section 1

-Criteria for support pages should be judged with fair criteria
+Criteria for Fair criteria: support pages

 Section 2

-For "Why support pages should be judged with fair criteria", the reader is usually trying to reduce uncertainty.
-During an iPhone reminder flow where the app should reduce decision fatigue, "Why support pages should be judged with fair criteria" has one practical test: whether anything changes in behavior.
-A useful answer for "Why support pages should be judged with fair criteria" helps the reader leave medical or skin concerns outside a wellness app decision before it asks for an install.
-Try the smallest version first for "Why support pages should be judged with fair criteria": keep the next session simple enough to do when energy is low.
-Then.
+For "Fair criteria: support pages", the reader is usually trying to reduce uncertainty.
+During an iPhone reminder flow where the app should reduce decision fatigue, "Fair criteria: support pages" has one practical test: whether anything changes in behavior.
+A useful answer for "Fair criteria: support pages" helps the reader leave medical or skin concerns outside a wellness app decision before it asks for an install.
+Try the smallest version first for "Fair criteria: support pages": keep the next session simple enough to do when energy is low.
+Then ask whether beginner-friendly routine framing would reduce friction for "Fair criteria: support pages" or simply add another thing to manage.

 Section 3